ksylvest/mupdf/README.md

 #### Info

-The `info` command displays information about a document such as the number of pages:
+The `info` command displays information about the document such as the number of pages:

 ```ruby
 info = document.info